-On average, listings lease in the $30's per square foot per year.
-The Warner Center region is going through a decline in rates.
-In the last 3 months, the median rate decreased $2 per sqft per year.
-That's a 7% decline in rent.
+Most listings are in the $30's per square foot per year.
+The Warner Center submarket is seeing a a boost in rates.
+In the last 3 months, the median rate went up $2 per sqft per year.
+That's a 7% increase in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Warner Center submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Warner Center submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot region.

 In the last 90 days, 93 listings have been listed, so you'll want to check back regularly for new listings.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 1% of the listings in the Warner Center are subleases, so you will probably have to focus your search on direct office leases.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,330 sqft.
-Most buildings in this market are close to 3 floors.
-Most buildings in this market were built in 1979 and are Class A.
+The standard measurement for office space in this area is around 2,500 sqft.
+Most buildings in this region are around 3 stories.
+Most buildings in this region were built in 1979 and are Class A.

-A large portion of this market is residential, but there's plenty of office_space.
-Wholesale trade is the dominant industry in this region.
+A large portion of this region is residential, but there's plenty of office_space.
+Wholesale trade is the dominant industry in this market.
 Commute by car is the most popular way to get to work amongst Warner Center folk.
 Commuting approximately 15 minutes a day is the norm for those who opt to reside in this part of town.